Offering help and raising awareness on domestic violence

 Agencies like Branch House and Women of Mountain City Resource and Empowerment Center work to get victims out of those situations and educating the public on domestic violence.

-“Many people don’t understand what domestic violence is,” said Deb Richmond, Branch House Executive Director “They believe unless you have a broken arm or a black eye that you’re not a domestic violence victim.
+“Many people don’t understand what domestic violence is,” said Deb Richmond the Branch House executive director.
+“They believe unless you have a broken arm or a black eye that you’re not a domestic violence victim.
 And many people who are actually victims don’t understand.”

 Richmond said abuse often starts as a control issue, separating the victim from family and friends.